markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 * Watch the ball leave your opponent's racket as described above.
 * Track the ball as it crosses the net and approaches you.
 * Keep your head down and make every attempt to see the ball contact the racket in the "sweet spot".
-* Avoid mishitting the ball by looking up too soon by keeping your head down and watching the contact point for a split second after contact, then looking up.
+* Avoid mishitting the ball by looking up too soon, by keeping your head down and watching the contact point for a split second after contact, then looking up.

 ## OPPONENT TWO: BEAT THE NET